HISPlayer/UnityAndroid-SDK/shaders.md

-# Custom Shaders
+# Custom Shaders for Linear Color Space
 Unity allows you to create [Custom Shaders](https://docs.unity3d.com/Manual/Shaders.html) to improve and generate your own materials and graphics.

-We're providing examples that simulate the Gamma color space even if you are using Linear color space.
-The color space plays an important role at the moment of rendering the scene and there are differences between Gamma and Linear color spaces (refer to this [Unity Manual](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html))
+We provide examples that simulate the Gamma color space even if you are using Linear color space.
+The color space plays an important role when rendering the scene and there are differences between Gamma and Linear color spaces
+(refer to this [Unity Manual](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html))

-If you followed the [Import Sample]() section, please, refer to the GameObject **ScreenRawImage** and check the **Raw Image** component.
+If you follow the [Import Sample]() section, please, refer to the GameObject **ScreenRawImage** and check the **Raw Image** component.
 You will see there is a material attach to the **material** attribute named **HISPlayerDefaultMaterialRawImage**.

 <p align="center">